ygc506/ECE143_Project15/README.md

 $ jupyter notebook
 ```
 A browser window should show up.
 Select `demo.ipynb` then run all cells.
-## Health System Demo:
+## Health System Demo
-Instrunction: Input age, gender and state, then click submit.
+Input age, gender and state, then click submit.
 The system will find fata matching those information the user input and display the list of top five causes of death for that group of people.
 ![Health System Animation](https://github.com/ygc506/ECE143_Project15/blob/master/img/healthsystem.gif)